 The Thailand Pass is a sort of COVID-19 health declaration form that allows you to provide your basic health information before arriving in Thailand.
 The Thailand Pass registration system is implemented to help facilitate travel during the COVID-19 pandemic.
-Simply put, the Thailand Pass enables authority to minimize the spread of COVID-19 witin Thailand.
+Simply put, the Thailand Pass enables the authority to minimize the spread of COVID-19 within Thailand.
 In doing so, the Thailand Pass registration ensures the safety of all inbound travelers and locals.

 If you don't have the time to read through our extensive guide and need your Thailand Pass now, the best option is to use Atlys.

 You'll effectively be saving hours of researching and frustration as Atlys will inform you of everything you need to know!
-Don't waste time, get it now!

 Currently, all travelers heading to Thailand will need to complete a Thai Pass application.
 However, as of 1 May 2022, Thailand's entry requirements have been updated.
 Your vaccination status will determine the requirements of your Thai Pass application.

 Indian citizens who are fully vaccinated against COVID-19 can enter Thailand under the No Quarantine program.
 This means you don't have to book a 1-night "quarantine accommodation" at an approved SHA+ hotel.
 Also, you don't need to complete an RT-PCR test on arrival.

 When applying for your Thai Pass, you must provide your vaccination certificate and proof of valid COVID insurance.
 As part of the new entry requirements, your insurance needs to cover a minimum of $10,000 (USD) (previously, $50,000).
 Remember, your insurance must be valid for the duration of your trip.